|Wisconsin Lonely Cache Game

 Score: 10 points

-d.
 Caches not found for 1 year or more are double points.
 Caches not found for 2 years or more are triple points.
 If two teams find a cache at the same time, both teams are eligible for the bonus.
 The Game Administrators will do their best to review for oversights or incorrectly submitted reports.
 (Same Date = year (i.e. Nov 21, 2012 to Nov 21, 2013 is one year))

-8. Prizes will be announced at the annual awards event and on the website.
+8. Recognition will be announced at the annual awards event and on the website.

 a.
 No whining.

 b.
-Decisions of the game administrator are final, no appeals.
+Decisions of the game administrators are final, no appeals.

 c.
 Some of these caches will be on difficult terrain.
 Hunt at your own risk.

 d.
-Some of these caches are "in the middle of nowhere".
-That is the point of the game.
+Some of these caches are “in the middle of nowhere”.
+That’s the point of the game.

 e.
 No whining.